-Ketogenic diet is all about consumption of high fat intake and low carb intake to control obesity.
-It ignites ketosis process in which ketones work as fuel and burn unwanted fats from the body.
+Grass fed ghee has earned colossal popularity due to the worldwide fame of the keto or ketogenic diet plan.
+A ketogenic diet is all about the consumption of high fat intake and low carb intake to control obesity.
+It ignites the ketosis process in which ketones work as fuel and burn unwanted fats from the body.

 Medium Chain Triglycerides

 Ghee contains 25% or higher quantity of short-chain and medium-chain triglycerides (MCTs), whereas butter contains only 12% to 15% MCTs.
-Short to medium chain fats are easier to digest, and more easy to digest fat is consumed, they will work as better energy source.
+Short to medium chain fats are easier to digest, and more easy to digest fat is consumed, they will work as a better energy source.
 As per keto diet rules, these fats get turned into ketones, and you will be faster into ketosis.

 MCTs also decrease hunger, help in weight loss, and also boost cells at the mitochondrial level reducing the risk of Alzheimer’s, heart disease, diabetes, autoimmune diseases, and etc.as well as obesity control.

-Vitamins, CLA and butyrate
+Vitamins, CLA, and butyrate

 Butter contain vitamins and MCTs, but ghee is richer in quantity of short- and medium-chain fatty acids, vitamins, A, D, E, K, and conjugated linoleic acid: grass fed ghee also contains butyrate, the most ketogenic acid that promotes a healthy metabolism and gut health.